The Secret Signs of Undiagnosed Adult Attention Deficit Disorder

 What is ADHD?

-While the problems of ADHD are centered in the brain, it is important to note that the issues of ADHD are simply physiological, pertaining to the construction and function of the brain.
-ADHD is not a psychological disorder.
+While the problems of ADHD are centered in the brain, it is important to note that the issues of ADHD are physiological and neurological in nature.
+According to the American Psychiatric Association, ADHD is considered a neurodevelopmental disorder that can affect both children and adults.

 • Difficulty keeping focus and attention